Wyss/mauve-py/README.md

 See [mauveAligner](http://asap.ahabs.wisc.edu/software/mauve/overview.html) for original source.
 The Mauve License is GPLv2.

-Please cite for progressive mauve:
+Please cite progressive mauve:

     Aaron E. Darling, Bob Mau, and Nicole T. Perna.
 2010.
     progressiveMauve: Multiple Genome Alignment with Gene Gain, Loss, and Rearrangement.
 PLoS One.
 5(6):e11147.

-All dependencies are grouped in this repo which include [muscle](http://www.drive5.com/muscle/).
+All dependencies are grouped in this repo which include [MUSCLE](http://www.drive5.com/muscle/).
-Muscle is licensed to the [Public Domain](http://www.drive5.com/muscle/manual/license.html)
+MUSCLE is licensed in the [Public Domain](http://www.drive5.com/muscle/manual/license.html)

-For Muscle cite:
+For MUSCLE cite:

     Edgar, R.C.
 (2004) MUSCLE: multiple sequence alignment with high accuracy and high throughput Nucleic Acids Res.
 32(5):1792-1797